DevExpress/dotnet-eud/interface-elements-for-desktop/articles/spreadsheet/pivot-tables/subtotal-and-total-fields-in-a-pivot-table.md

 ---
 title: Subtotal and Total Fields in a Pivot Table
 ---
+# Subtotal and Total Fields in a Pivot Table
 The following topic describes how to manage the [subtotals](#subtotals) and [grand totals](#grandtotals) in a pivot table.

 <a name="subtotals"/>